ranqiaofluids/ranqiaofluids.github.io/_pages/cv.md

 * Slip effect on the instability of liquid films on a fibre
   * Supported by National Natural Science Foundation of China (Grant No. 12202437);
-  * MMy duty: Instability analysis, data analysis.
+  * My duty: Instability analysis, data analysis.